 5. The Fifth Factor Weighs In Favor Of Williams Because The Harm Is The Result Of Intentional Malice, Trickery, Or Deceit

 The final factor, whether “the harm was the result of intentional malice, trickery, or deceit, or mere accident,” State Farm, Supra at 419, also favors Williams.
 Appellant actions were not a “mere accident,” State Farm, supra at 419 (citing Gore, supra at 576—77) as discussed supra regarding its reckless/willful decisions.
 It admitted violating its common name procedures and making conscious decisions to limit useful databases needed to perform an accurate background search.
-It also ignored easy to implement, industry standard cross-blocking techniques.
+It also ignored easily to implement, industry-standard cross-blocking techniques.

 6. Other Factors Also Support The Punitive Damage Award

 Although not required by State Farm, other evidence also shows that the jury found the Appellant’s conduct reprehensible.
 Williams’s counsel suggested a $1,080,000 to $3,300,000 range for the punitive-damage award in his closing argument.
 DE:202, 564.
 In fact, he first suggested the low-end of that range, stating that it was “appropriate” to make the Appellant “change their ways.”
 DE:202, 563.
 Moreover, Williams’s counsel stressed that the $3,300,000 figure was the “high end” of possible punitive damages.
 DE:202, 564.
 Nonetheless, the jury awarded Williams the largest possible award that was suggested.